35+ Last-Minute Homemade Christmas Gift Ideas

 Juniper-Rosemary Salt Scrub by Healing Harvest Homestead

 Much like sugar and salt scrubs, homemade bath salts and soaks take no time at all to put together.
-Just mix together some Epsom salts with a few other simple ingredients from your pantry and voilà!
-You’ve got yourself a beautiful homemade gift fit to pamper a queen:) Try this quick and easy bath soak recipe:
+Just mix together some Epsom salts with a few simple pantry ingredients and essential oils and you’ve got yourself a beautiful homemade gift fit to pamper a queen:) Try this quick and easy bath salts recipe:

 Melt & Pour Goat’s Milk Soap by Tammy from Trayer Wilderness (guest posting for Melissa K Norris)